sobjornstad/esc/docs/hacking-esc/unit-handling.rst

 use subclasses of :class:`UnitHandler <esc.units.UnitHandler>`
-for clarity of interface, structure, and customizability, if you're writing a one-off unit handler for an operation, you will likely want to just write a single function with the appropriate parameters.
+for clarity of interface, structure, and customizability, if you're writing a one-off unit handler for an operation, you will likely want to just write a single function that implements this interface by including the appropriate parameters.

 .. autoclass:: esc.units.UnitHandler
     :members: